‘B’ Force Borneo

 The Marches can never be called marches – the prisoners at best managed a silent plod with loads of 20 kg on their backs (including ammunition).
 The men willing themselves to keep moving for should they fall they know they will never get up.
 Observing locals could do nothing for them – punishment was swift and severe for them too.
 The locals described the men as wretched and wasting away – the POWs silently indicating their hunger by putting their fingers near their mouths.

-Mid Apr 1945 – British POWs are moved to wired section of Australian Camp Sandakan.
+Mid Apr 1945 – British POWs are moved to wired section of Australian Camp Sandakan (previously accommodated separately in their own Camp at No. 1).

 The ‘fit’ POWs are organised into clusters of three – each containing four groups of about 50 men.
 Groups 1-8 are virtually all Australians, Group 9 is mix of Australian and British POWs and Groups 10 and 11 are all British. (this info from Paul Ham’s ‘Sandakan’ P347-348)

-The guards destroy the camp.
-After loading up POWs to carry heavy loads of ammunition to Ranau, guards blow up ammunition depots and torch all the huts of No. 2 and No. 3 Compound destroying the POW’s homes for the last three years.
+The guards destroy Sandakan camp.
+After loading up POWs to carry heavy loads of ammunition to Ranau, the Japanese blow up ammunition depots and torch all the huts of No. 2 and No. 3 Compound destroying the POW’s homes for the last three years.
 It is a very emotional time for the men.
+They burn all records.

 The Allied air attacks continue.
-The settlement of Sandakan is being daily bombed.
+The settlement of Sandakan is being bombed daily.

 6 June 1945 – several days into 2nd March – near village Maunad the guards announce each group faces another days march!
 Each man has half tin sugar and same of salt to last whole trip and a dwindling rice ration of 3 oz per day.
 The POWs realise they have no hope of completing their journey.
 There are now 118 Australian and British soldiers dead.